 - Myo-Inositol: This increases sex hormone binding globulin (SHBG) and progesterone levels, as well as improves insulin sensitivity, leading to more progesterone and fewer blood sugar swings.

-- Electrolyte Blend: This blend supports hydration and balances our electrolyte levels, along with providing a foundation for nutrients to be absorbed in the body.
+- Electrolyte Blend: This blend supports hydration and balances our electrolyte levels, as well as provides a foundation for nutrients to be absorbed in the body.

-For over 80 percent of people with sleep issues, using these strategic supplements has proved to be an effective strategy for resolving sleep issues and feeling more rested, clear, and energized!
+Some 80 percent of people with sleep issues who have taken my Adrenal Transformation Program course have found these strategies effective in resolving sleep issues and feeling more rested, clear, and energized!

 Strategies to Address the Other 20 Percent of Sleep Issues